Understanding Mental Health

 Sadly, mental health remains stigmatized, even if we have made great strides since the dark days of dangerous mental health asylums.

-At one and the same time, mental health disorders are so commonplace that they affect 20% of the population, yet a pervading stigma about mental illness prevents many of these people from seeking treatment.
+At the same time, mental health disorders are so commonplace that they affect 20% of the population, yet a pervading stigma about mental illness prevents many of these people from seeking treatment.

 Mental health conditions occur for many reasons, with genetics playing a large part.
 If you’re suffering from any kind of mental health condition, don’t let the perceived attitudes of others act as a barrier to treatment.
 Instead, address any issues with your mental health in the same way you would a physical health problem: with prompt medical treatment.